damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/interceptors.md

 }),
 ```

-The lib provides an own interceptor implementation which you can register like any other HTTP interceptor:
+The lib provides its own interceptor implementation which you can register like any other HTTP interceptor:
 and use the interceptor the lib provides you

 ```ts